konami99/tofc-referral-system/README.md

 ## Rewards System

 Rewards System is triggered after user is created.
-Referrer's `referrals_count` will be incremented by 1.
+Referrer's `referrals_count` field will be incremented by 1.

 There're three types of awards: bronze, silver and gold.